NeverRanked · First 30 days

 First-week status (optional check-in)

-Five days of data captured.
+The first runs are captured.
 If anything looks structurally surprising (a competitor we did not include is dominating the cohort, the query set is producing answers that suggest a wording problem, an engine is rate-limiting), Lance flags it now rather than waiting for the memo.

 Most engagements skip this check-in.
 It exists for the edge cases.